 You are currently browsing the category archive for the ‘New books’ category.

-Welcome, NPR listeners, chowhounds and recipe hunters, and newcomers to my blog!
-Whether you’re here because you’ve just heard the NPR cookbooks segment on your local public radio affiliate or because you heard there’s a “Best Recipes of 2014″ countdown going on, you’ve come to the right place.
+Welcome, NPR listeners, chowhounds and recipe hunters Whether you’re here because you’ve just run across the “Best Cookbooks of 2015” feature at NPR.org or because you heard there’s a “Best Recipes of 2015” countdown going on, you’ve come to the right place.

 - Click here for NPR’s Holiday Book Concierge (which includes an overlapping selection of cookbooks and food books).

 - Click here to check out my Best Recipes of 2015 series.

 Just want the list?
 OK!
 NPR’s Top 11 Cookbooks of 2015 (in no particular order)